SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 {% hint style="warning" %}
 The Core 2 HPA-based autoscaling has the following constraints/limitations:

-- HPA-scaling only works for single-model serving (1-1 correspondence between models and servers).
-Multi-model serving autoscaling is supported via the existing features described [here](autoscaling.md).
-Those continue to be improved targeting seamless autoscaling of a wider set of models and workloads.
+    * HPA scaling only targets single-model serving, where there is a 1:1 correspondence between models and servers.
+Autoscaling for multi-model serving (MMS) is supported for specific models and workloads via the Core 2 native features described [here](autoscaling.md).
+    Significant improvements to MMS autoscaling are planned for future releases.

-- **Only custom metrics** coming from Prometheus are supported; In particular, native k8s resource metrics such as CPU or memory will not work.
-This is because of a limitation introduced by HPA which does not allow scaling of both Models and Servers based on metrics gathered from the same set of pods (one HPA manifest needs to "own" those pods).
+    * **Only custom metrics** from Prometheus are supported.
+Native Kubernetes resource metrics such as CPU or memory are not.
+This limitation exists because of HPA's

-- K8s clusters only allow for one provider of custom metrics to be installed at a time  (prometheus-adapter in Seldon's case).
-The K8s community is looking into ways of removing this limitation.
+    design: In order to prevent multiple HPA CRs from issuing conflicting scaling instructions, each HPA CR must exclusively control a set of pods which is disjoint from the pods controlled by other HPA CRs.
+In Seldon Core 2, CPU/memory metrics can be used to scale the number of Server replicas via HPA.
+However, this also means that the CPU/memory metrics from the same set of pods can no longer be used to scale the number of model replicas.
+We are working on improvements in Core 2 to allow both servers and models to be scaled based on a single HPA manifest, targeting the Model CR.
+    * Each Kubernetes cluster supports only one active custom metrics provider.
+If your cluster already uses a custom metrics provider different from `prometheus-adapter`, it will need to be removed before being able to scale Core 2 models and servers via HPA.
+The Kubernetes is actively exploring solutions for allowing multiple custom metrics providers to coexist.
 {% endhint %}

 ## Installing and configuring the Prometheus Adapter